UCR-Library-Honors-Ignition-Seminar/week-06-creative-code/INSTRUCTIONS-BITSY.md

 Each room has two colors: a **background** and a **tile** color.

-1. Click the color swatches at the top of the room panel
+1. Pick colors in the Color panel
 2. Pick colors that feel right for your first space — dark/light contrast works best

 ---